 You are immediately eligible upon your date of hire.
 If you don’t take any enrollment action — either enrolling yourself or opting out — you will be automatically enrolled, and 3% of your eligible pre-tax pay will be deducted each paycheck to be deposited to your 401(k) account.
 You may change your contribution rate and investment elections at any time on the Empower Retirement website.

 The LPL Financial 401(k) Plan permits pre-tax, Roth, and after-tax contributions.
-Pre-tax and Roth contributions are subject to a combined annual IRS contribution limit, which in 2023 is $22,500, or $30,000 if you’ll be age 50 or older by the end of the year.
-The LPL plan also allows traditional after-tax contributions up to $20,000 annually in excess of the combined pre-tax and Roth IRS limit.
+Pre-tax and Roth contributions are subject to a combined annual IRS contribution limit, which in 2025 is $23,500, or $31,000 if you’ll be age 50 or older by the end of the year.
+If you are aged 60 through 63, your contribution limit is $34,750.
+The LPL plan also allows traditional after-tax contributions up to $25,300 annually in excess of the combined pre-tax and Roth IRS limit.
 Traditional after-tax contributions are not eligible for the LPL match.

 More details about the different types of contributions can be found in this comparison of pre-tax, Roth and after-tax contributions, and in this video: Pre-Tax or Roth?
 How to decide what’s best for you.